iobroker-community-adapters/ioBroker.info/README.md

 ## Information adapter for ioBroker

-This is an ioBroker adapter to get informations about your system and some news about ioBroker.
+This is an ioBroker adapter to get information about your system and some news about ioBroker.

-## Informations
+## Information

 ### Forum and News
 If you reach your admin window over a hostname (for example, http://myhouseiscontrolledbyioBroker:8081), the news and forum entries will not be automatically displayed.
 To do this, you must first register your host name [here](https://toolkit.sekando.com/docs/en/setup/hostnames).